meryemselicioglu/Study-Space/ProductDesignDoc.md

   - Goal
     - Reliably and efficiently find a study/ collaboration space on campus for free.
   - How we can help?
     - Provide an easy-to-use website on both web and mobile to allow Claudia to view and reserve open rooms that can be used for studying.
+  &nbsp;

   <img src="https://imgur.com/iLPeEow.png"
      alt="Persona 1"
-     style="width: 300px;"
+     style="width: 250px;"
      align="right"
      />
-- ### Persona 2
   - Name
     - Mahmoud El Toukhi
   - Background